 Something I didn’t know — “Animals with flat faces, like Pugs and Persian cats, are more susceptible to heat stroke since they cannot pant as effectively.”

 Here are some heat-related symptoms the ASPCA says you should be on the lookout for:

 - Bloody diarrhea

 - Body temperature above 104°

 Our summers are short, so enjoy the sun and hot weather while they’re here, but be careful and take it easy.
-Another thing to watch out for, which I wrote about yesterday, is elevated ozone levels.
-They’re high because of this steamy weather, which can cause breathing problems.
+Another thing to watch out for is elevated ozone levels.
+When the weather is hot and steamy, ozone levels rise, which can cause breathing problems.